-Collaboration is key when working with your team across your social platforms and following up on reply approvals, messages and tasks.
+Collaboration is key when working with your team across your social platforms and following up on reply approvals, messages and cases.
 Conversations is a feature in Sprout Social, equipped with its own drawer that gives you instant, easy access to new and past conversations across the Sprout platform.
-Now, you can easily collaborate with your team in Publishing streams all in one place.

 There are a number of ways you can use Conversations in Sprout.
 Let’s take a quick look at how to use them:

 - Giving feedback on a Draft message: If a team member is asking for insight on some messages they’ve drafted, you might want to start a conversation to give feedback.
 Start a conversation to let the author know they’ve done a great job, pull in another team member to ask questions or let the author know that they’ve missed the mark on the content of the message.

 - Responding to messages requiring approval: If you already have a Message Approval workflow in place, starting a conversation about messages that require approval is a great way to leverage Conversations.
 Give feedback on the message, the content, or provide recommendations for the message author.